hashiiiii/RectPop/README.md

 ## Overview

-By sending a request to RectPop's core system with (1) any object that has a RectTransform and (2) the Canvas in which that object is placed, RectPop returns the configuration needed to display the floating UI.
-Using RectPop’s UI modules, you can easily apply this result to your UI.
+When you make a request to RectPop’s core system with any object that has a RectTransform and the Canvas on which that object is placed, it returns the settings necessary for displaying a floating UI.
+By using RectPop’s UI modules, you can easily apply this result to the UI.

-Moreover, as shown in the initial GIF, RectPop provides functionality that allows a single floating UI to be reused across multiple places.
-RectPop’s UI modules can **keep the request context and the result context loosely coupled**.
+Furthermore, as shown in the initial GIF, the system provides a feature that **allows you to reuse a single floating UI in multiple places**.
+RectPop’s UI modules **keep the request context and the result context loosely coupled**.

 ## Features